Spring Garden Revival

 Understanding Brush Types, Invasive Species & Specialized Disposal in Braintree's Glacial Till & Rocky New England Terrain

 Braintree’s landscape, shaped by glacial till and rocky soils, supports both native and invasive brush species.
-Common invasives include:
+Common invasive species include:

 • Common Buckthorn (Rhamnus cathartica) and Glossy Buckthorn (Frangula alnus)